Simpson University

-Simpson University is a private, Christian university in Redding, California.
+Simpson University is a private Evangelical Christian liberal arts college in Redding, California.
 Originally founded in 1921 in Seattle as Simpson Bible Institute, the institution relocated to San Francisco in 1955 and then to Redding in 1989.
+It is affiliated with the Christian and Missionary Alliance.

 History

-Simpson University, named after Albert Benjamin Simpson, a pioneer of the Bible institute movement and founder of The Christian and Missionary Alliance denomination, was established in 1921.
+Simpson College, named after Albert Benjamin Simpson, a pioneer of the Bible institute movement and founder of The Christian and Missionary Alliance denomination, was established in 1921.
 Created by W.W.
 Newberry with the intent of promoting spiritual growth and Christian service in its students, the school initially only offered two-year programs.
 By 1945 it had expanded its offering and also became the official western regional school of The Christian and Missionary Alliance.
-By 1971 the university was large enough to offer in-depth liberal arts programs, professional degrees, and biblical courses.
+By 1971 the college was large enough to offer in-depth liberal arts programs, professional degrees, and biblical courses.
 Another historic milestone was reached in 1989 when Simpson relocated to its current location in Redding and began building a new campus.
 In 2004, Simpson College became Simpson University.

+The institution was granted an exception to Title IX in 2014, allowing Simpson to legally maintain constitutionally protected and biblically-based views and practices regarding marriage and sexuality.

 Academics

-The university was granted an exception to Title IX in 2014, allowing Simpson to legally discriminate against LGBT students for religious reasons.

 Simpson offers many degrees at both the undergraduate and graduate level.
-In additional to its School of Traditional Undergraduate Studies, it is also home to the Betty M. Dean School of Nursing, which is accredited by the Commission on Collegiate Nursing Education and ranked No. 8 in California Nursing Schools in 2019; the School of Education; School of Adult Studies (ASPIRE degree-completion program); School of Graduate Professional Studies; and A.W.
+In additional to its School of Traditional Undergraduate Studies, it is also home to the Betty M. Dean School of Nursing, which is accredited by the Commission on Collegiate Nursing Education; the School of Education; School of Adult Studies (ASPIRE degree-completion program); School of Graduate Professional Studies; and A.W.
 Tozer Theological Seminary.

 Athletics

 The Simpson athletic teams are called the Red Hawks.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (Cal Pac) for most of its sports since the 1996–97 academic year; while its men's and women's wrestling teams compete in the Cascade Collegiate Conference (CCC), and the swimming & diving teams compete in the Pacific Collegiate Swim Conference (PCSC).
+The institution is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (Cal Pac) for most of its sports since the 1996–97 academic year; while its men's and women's wrestling teams compete in the Cascade Collegiate Conference (CCC), and the swimming & diving teams compete in the Pacific Collegiate Swim Conference (PCSC).
 They also previously competed as a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the West Region of the Division I level from 1991–92 to 2014–15.
 The athletic department offers multiple sports programs for both men and women.

 Simpson competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, swimming & diving, track & field, volleyball and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, swimming & diving, track & field, volleyball and wrestling; and co-ed sports include cheerleading.
 Club sports include co-ed bass fishing.
+Simpson added football in 2024 and announced plans to launch women's flag football in 2026.